Cosmopolitaine/Tools-Project-Data-Cleaning/README.md

 # Capital Markets Data Cleaning and Analytics

 # What is This Project
 This project deals with the daily stock prices of 500 stocks over the horizon of 5 years.
-We employed Python to perform (1) data cleaning，and (2)data analytics and visualization.
+We employed Python to perform data cleaning, data analytics and visualization.

 # How to Use This Project
 1. Data_Cleaning